scribe-security/docs/docs/cli/gensbom/docs/command/gensbom.md

-  gensbom  dir:path/to/yourproject                read directly from a path on disk (any directory) gensbom  registry:yourrepo/yourimage:tag        pull image directly from a registry (no container runtime required) gensbom  file:path/to/yourproject/file          read directly from a path on disk (any single file)
+  gensbom  dir:path/to/yourproject                read directly from a path on disk (any directory) gensbom  registry:yourrepo/yourimage:tag        pull image directly from a registry (no container runtime required) gensbom  file:path/to/yourproject/file          read directly from a path on disk (any single file) gensbom  git:path/to/yourrepository             read directly from a local repository on disk gensbom  git:path/to/yourrepository.git         read directly from a remote repository on git

 ```